Meet the Board Members

 Co-chair, Academic Success and Student Retention Committee

 Holly Morris Luther earned a BA in political science, as well as an MA and a PhD in higher education administration from The University of Alabama.
-She resides in Albertville with her husband, Michael — also a UA graduate — and her three children.
-She serves her community as part of the Marshall County Women’s Guild and as the women’s ministry chair of her church.
-She also serves as adjunct faculty for UA at the Gadsden campus.
-Prior to moving to North Alabama, Luther worked at The University of Alabama in the Division of Student Affairs and at the University of British Columbia, and travelled as an educational leadership consultant for her fraternity.
-She is a member of the Alabama Student Affairs Leadership Council.
+She and her husband Michael — also a UA graduate — and their four children now live in Birmingham following nearly a decade in Albertville.
+Luther and her husband have spent most of their careers serving rural Alabama in the areas of medicine and education.
+They have a passion for serving underserved areas and populations.
+Luther currently works out of their home, caring for their children, but previously was employed in the areas of student life, academic affairs and as adjunct faculty at The University of Alabama.
+She also worked on the University of British Columbia campus and traveled as an educational leadership consultant for her fraternity.
+Additionally, the Luther family runs a college ministry group out of their home.
 As a student at UA, Luther served as chapter president of Kappa Alpha Theta, as a captain of the Bama Belles and as an ambassador for the College of Arts and Sciences.
 She was a member of Omicron Delta Kappa, Blue Key, Mortar Board, The Anderson Society, Order of Omega and The XXXI.
 She received the UA Outstanding Junior award and the National Alumni Association Outstanding Senior award, as well as a National Alumni Association fellowship for graduate school and an Outstanding Dissertation Research award from the College of Education.

 Karla S. Martin